• Training

 As with any training initiative, the right learning materials depend on the audience, their responsibilities, and the expectations your company has for them.

-That said, what most truly entry-level new hires benefit most from — and what most companies requiring 3 years’ experience are hoping to avoid teaching — is simply the information that will help a first-time employee find their footing, both in their specific role and in the modern workplace in general.
+That said, what most truly entry-level new hires benefit most from — and what most companies requiring 3 years of experience are hoping to avoid teaching — is the information that will help first-time employees find their footing, both in their specific role and in the modern workplace in general.
 And that will come in three flavors:

 Work with your hiring managers to understand which tools your entry-level new hires need to be familiar with, and create or curate a series that will help new users get up to speed.